watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot of Dockerfile, the CONTENT_API_URL code appears above the next Dockerfile line, which reads EXPOSE 3000.](media/hol-2019-10-01_19-37-35.png)

-7. Press the Escape key and type ":wq" and then press the Enter key to save and close the file.
+7. Press the Escape key and type `:wq` and then press the Enter key to save and close the file.

    ```text
    <Esc>